 The Faculty of Business offers a cooperative education option for students in Business specializations.
 Cooperative Education is an experiential learning program in which students alternate periods of study with periods of paid, discipline-related work experience in cooperating employer organizations.
-All students who are Canadian citizens or landed immigrants are eligible to compete for places in the Cooperative Education option following successful completion of the second year of studies in Business.
-Students will be admitted to the program based on a combination of grades, a letter of intent, letters of reference, and a personal interview.
-The application deadline is March 1.
+All students are eligible to compete for places in the Cooperative Education option following successful completion of the second year of studies in Business.
+Students will be admitted to the program based on a combination of grades, and a letter of intent.
+An interview may also be necessary.
+The online application deadline for September entry is March 30.
+The online application deadline for January entry is October 31.